aisamanra/yaml-dir/README.md

-purpose: if it needs to be human-readable, then [JSON](http://hackage.haskell.org/package/aeson) or [S-expressions](https://github.com/aisamanra/s-cargot) might be better, and if it doesn't, then a format like [netstrings](https://en.wikipedia.org/wiki/Netstring) or [bencode](http://hackage.haskell.org/package/AttoBencode) might be preferable.
+purpose: if it needs to be human-readable, then [JSON](http://hackage.haskell.org/package/aeson) or [S-expressions](https://github.com/aisamanra/s-cargot) might be better.
+If it doesn't, then a format like [netstrings](https://en.wikipedia.org/wiki/Netstring) or [bencode](http://hackage.haskell.org/package/AttoBencode) might be preferable.